Leading-edge coral reef research centre

 The ARC Centre of Excellence for Coral Reef Studies undertakes world-best integrated research for sustainable use and management of coral reefs.

-The Centre Director is Professor Terry Hughes (JCU), who is also a Federation Fellow (2002-2012).
-Professor Ove Hoegh-Guldberg (UQ) and Professor Malcolm McCulloch (UWA) are the Associate Directors.
+The Centre Director is Professor Terry Hughes (JCU), who is also a Laureate Fellow (2012-2017).
+Professor Ove Hoegh-Guldberg (UQ) and Professor Malcolm McCulloch (UWA) are the Deputy Directors.

-The Centre of Excellence’s initial focus on 5 research programs has been expanded to 8 programs, each one under the stewardship of Program Leaders from James Cook University, the University of Western Australia and the University of Queensland:
+The ARC Centre of Excellence focuses on 3 research programs, each one under the stewardship of Program Leaders from James Cook University, the University of Western Australia and the University of Queensland.